prakharpraveen/report-react/README.md

-# App to show CRUD operations uing Hooks
+# App To Show CRUD Operation Using Hooks

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).